hanskellner/Fusion360Image2Surface/README.md

 ![Moon Mesh](./resources/MoonMesh.png) ![Moon T-Spline](./resources/MoonTSpline.png)

+NOTE NOTE NOTE: There's an issue with this running on Windows.
+Mac currently works.
+Fix in progress.

 ## Installation

 Copy the "Fusion360Image2Surface" folder into your Fusion 360 "My Scripts" folder.
 You may find this folder using the following steps: